ccpccb/ccpccb/README.md

 C+H is ok.
 I don't mind talking, either.<br>
 I am part of a system.
 This is my own account.<br>
 If you know our system/host, I don't mind chatting.<br>
-I am frequently zoomed in to the max.
-W2I to get my attention.<br>
+I am frequently zoomed in to the max. <br>
+Whisper to get my attention.<br>
 I tend to be in the safe server.<br>
 Do not act overfamiliar with me if I do not know you.<br><br>